colinrieger/sorting/README.md

-# sorting
-sorting class library with a wpf tester
+# Sorting class library with a wpf tester